Why Does Cognitive Behavioral Therapy Work?

 Even exposure and response prevention (ERP) for OCD, arguably the most counter-intuitive CBT program, relies on repetition and a systematic approach.
 The basics of ERP are to face the things that trigger obsessions and not do compulsions.
 Understanding what a person needs to do in ERP is not the key to healing; consistent and progressive practice is what gets a person there.

 Sometimes I tell a person I’m treating in CBT that I’m going to ask her to do some “stupidly obvious” things.
 For example, if a person is avoiding everything she enjoys, we’ll work to … (wait for it) build back into her life the things she enjoys.
 This is not rocket science.
 And it’s at least as good as the latest medications in helping a person get her life back.

-Countless studies have been done to understand if and how CBT programs work, and for the most part the programs boil down to a few basic principles that we’ve known all along.
+Countless studies have been conducted to understand if and how CBT programs work, and for the most part, the programs boil down to a few basic principles that we’ve known all along.
 We just needed reminding.